james-wang-sage/mcp-openapi/README.md

 3. Enable the @reapi/mcp-openapi server
 4. Click the refresh icon next to the server to apply changes

+> **Note**: By default, Cursor requires confirmation for each MCP tool execution.
+If you want to allow automatic execution without confirmation, you can enable [Yolo mode](https://docs.cursor.com/context/model-context-protocol#yolo-mode) in Cursor settings.

 The server is now ready to use.
 When you add new OpenAPI specifications to your directory, you can refresh the catalog by:

 1. Opening Cursor's chat panel